What are the Pros and Cons of Being a Sole Trader

 Solo Power to Decision Making:

-Although you can hire workers for maintaining day-to-day records and dividing duties, still there are limited chances for the business life to grow as much as they are in a limited company.
+Although you can hire workers to maintain day-to-day records and divide duties, still there are limited chances for the business life to grow as much as they are in a limited company.
 The total responsibility of decision-making is yours being the only owner.

-To Conclude, we may say sole trader pros and cons come with the fun factors of being the boss and enjoying your own way of decision making with no one around to share your profits.
-However, the facts based on the famous saying “Two heads are better than one” cannot be denied because they will be unlikely to go wrong in the same direction.
+To Conclude, we may say sole trader pros and cons come with the fun factors of being the boss and enjoying your own way of decision-making with no one around to share your profits.
+However, the facts based on the famous saying “Two heads are better than one” cannot be denied because they are unlikely to go wrong in the same direction.

 If you are new to Sole Proprietorship and seeking answers to your questions, learn more here.